 Bypassing Photorespiration to Improve Photosynthesis and Yield as Temperature Increases

 In C3-type, Rubisco catalyzes the capture of carbon from CO2 during photosynthesis.
 Because Rubisco cannot distinguish between CO2 and oxygen molecules, around 25% of the time it binds with oxygen instead of carbon dioxide and produces a carbon molecule called glycolate instead.
 This product cannot be used in photosynthesis, and is toxic to the plant.
 The carbon however is salvaged by conversion via a complex network of enzyme reactions in multiple organelles into 3-phosphoglycerate (PGA), which can be used in photosynthesis.
 This process, called photorespiration, recovers 75% of the carbon lost by the oxygenation reaction but wastes energy that could otherwise be used in during photosynthesis.
 Our team is working to introduce a more efficient pathway for converting glycolate into PGA into plants.
+You can read about our pathway here.
 Because photorespiration increases with temperature, we are currently field testing plants under heated conditions, to determine if bypassing photorespiration will contribute to yield increases in a future warmer climate.

 Acclimation response of Rubisco